 Over the decades, the building fell into disuse as Lebanon’s electricity infrastructure deteriorated.
 Chronic mismanagement, fuel shortages, and systemic collapse left the headquarters largely empty.
 Its condition worsened after the 2020 Beirut port explosion, with broken windows and structural damage, leaving the building abandoned.

-Designed by Youssef Aftimus in 1974, Burj El Murr was conceived as a modern high-rise combining offices, retail, and restaurants, intended to bring a new vertical presence to Beirut's skyline and, at the time, be the tallest skyscraper in the Middle East.
-Its construction was interrupted almost immediately by the outbreak of the civil war, leaving an unfinished concrete skeleton of roughly forty floors.
+Burj El Murr was conceived as a modern high-rise combining offices, retail, and restaurants, intended to bring a new vertical presence to Beirut's skyline and, at the time, be the tallest skyscraper in the Middle East.
+It was designed and planned by a consortium of consultant-engineers, with architectural and concrete works led by Code International (Beirut) and Europe–Études (Paris), and structural control overseen by SOCOTEC.
+Its construction, which began in 1974, was interrupted almost immediately by the outbreak of the civil war, leaving an unfinished concrete skeleton of roughly forty floors.
 What was meant as a symbol of progress became a witness to conflict: hollow windows and exposed structure were used as sniper posts, and parts of the building were reportedly a site of detention and torture.
 The raw concrete still bears marks of artillery and occupation.

 Despite its incomplete state, the tower has remained a visible landmark.
 Burj El Murr has never functioned as a building but continues to exist in the city's consciousness, a reminder of interrupted ambitions and history’s imprint on architecture.
 It occupies a space between ruin and monument, memory and imagination.
 In recent years, artists have engaged with it, installing fabric across its openings and transforming the scarred shell into a canvas for light, movement, and color.

-The building reopened for the first time in fifty years during We Design Beirut, hosting the exhibition Design in Conflict.
-Students from nine Lebanese universities used the tower not to depict war, but to explore questions conflict forces: what matters most in crisis, how we survive, and how design can respond.
+The building reopened for the first time in fifty years during We Design Beirut 2025, hosting the exhibition Design in Conflict.
+Students from nine Lebanese universities used the tower as a backdrop for exploring questions conflict forces: what matters most in crisis, how we survive, and how design can respond.
 Moving beyond resilience, they approached space and form as first responders, engaging with the building as both subject and medium.

 Built around 1963–64 by architect Rafiq Moheb, the Yacoubian Building in Ras Beirut stands as a prototype of modernist residential architecture in Lebanon.
 Its L‑shaped plan, with one wing facing the sea and the other aligned with urban streets, is designed to maximize light and ventilation.
 Open staircases and hallways reflect modernist ideas about air, light, and communal living, channelled into a dense city context.